kgkars/spring-modulith-playground/README.md

 ## Database
 The Database is configured to use PostgreSQL from a local Docker container.
 You can start the container by running `docker-compose up -d` inside the project's root directory.
 A simple PostreSQL database and associated PG-ADMIN pod will be created for you.

+> NOTE: The `jpa_publication_event` table does not get created with the correct column types from the `spring-modulith-starter-jpa` package.
+You may need to update the column types to `TEXT` to allow events to be registered correctly.

 ## Progress

 The playground is built in a layered approach, leveraging feature branches for each layer.